Uwsernamed/HDM/README.md

 1. **Type `exit`**

 ### Thank you message.
-It has been an adventure, if you need help; feel free to ask someone; thank you.
+Thank you for using HDM.
+If you need any assistance, feel free to ask someone.